MauroRussi/java-features/README.md

    > Java 12 introduced JEP 325 Switch expressions.
 This JEP dropped `break` value in favor of `yield` keyword to
    > return a value from switch expressions.
    >
+   > This switch expression becomes a standard feature in Java 14.
+   >
    > [Example](src/main/java/co/com/mrsoft/test/java13/Example2.java)